imrykugler/RatioBombAlgorithm/README.md

 Specification of the Ratio Bomb Algoritm -

-This zero-day attack, will take down most of the machines and phones in a preditermined ratio.
+This zero-day attack, will take down most of the machines and phones in a preditermined radius.

 AI which is a machine learning algorithm which studies algorithms, will scan a list of possible attacks, using resources such as the Exploit-DB.
 Using machine learning, will identify which attack can be executed by a machine,